silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 Now let's think about how this affects our machines.
 The wheels of our adding machine now seem rather silly, having only two digits each.
 They could now be simple on/off switches.
-Our Turing machine is now much simpler to program as well!
-We needed 10 instructions for our decimal "plus 1" machine, with lots of repetition among them, but in binary we only need 2:
+Our Turing machine is much simpler to program as well!
+We needed 10 instructions for our decimal "plus 1" machine - with lots of repetition among them - but in binary we only need 2:

     (0, 0, 1, N, 1)
     (0, 1, 0, L, 0)